junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "We're not going to kill him," Dean says.

 Crowley narrows his eyes, "Remind me again why you're chasing Devil's tail if not to kill him?
-You know, for wearing your beloved angel around like a prom dress, last I remember, you're all in for let Devil be damned as long as Feathers is in one piece."
+You know, for wearing your beloved angel around like a prom dress.
+Last I remember, you're all in for let Devil be damned as long as Feathers is in one piece."

 Dean is just about to answer, when -- "Dean, where have you been?
 Cas and I were looking for you."